bengraham-B/L3T16/README.md

-# `GOOSE_RELOADED`
+# GOOSE_RELOADED

-## How to user the App
+## How to Use the App

-GOOSE_RELOADED is a website which allows users to save data regarding their reload parameters.
+GOOSE_RELOADED is a website that allows users to save data regarding their reload parameters, update their current data, and delete any reloads the user no longer requires.
+This will allow users to track and improve their overall shooting performance.

+## Reload Parameters

+Reload parameters will include:

+- Bullet Head
+  - Size
+  - Type
+  - Make

+- Cartridge
+  - Size
+  - Type
+  - Make

+- Powder
+  - Make

+- Primer
+  - Make

-Firstly a user will need to login or signup, where they will be directed to the home page, which shows their total reloads and a button which will allow them to to go to their relad page.
+Firstly, a user will need to login or signup, where they will be directed to the home page, which shows their total reloads and a button that will allow them to go to their reload page.

-On the reload page is the total amount of reloads the user has and the button to add more a new reload.
-The reload button will navigate the user to a form, in which they can input all their reloading data.
+On the reload page, the total number of reloads the user has is displayed along with a button to add a new reload.
+Clicking the reload button will navigate the user to a form where they can input all their reloading data.

 ---

 ## To run the app on your local machine
-### To run the fontend
+### To run the frontend
 ```
 npm start
 ```